Stop whale entanglement

 Gold Coast bay and Moreton bay in the urbanised south-east Queensland are home to a large number of marine mammals including the common dolphin, bottlenose dolphin, dugongs, and the humpback whale.
-A recent study (http://www.hhr.org.au/files/BehaviourStudy.pdf) has confirmed that humpback whales use the Gold Coast as a resting area during their southern migration.
-In particular mothers and calves were found to spend hours or days on the surface to rest with their calves.
+A recent study (https://www.humpbacksandhighrises.org/HW_behaviour.pdf) has confirmed that humpback whales use the Gold Coast as a resting area during their southern migration.
+Recent surveys show an increase of calving.
+In particular mothers and calves were found to spend hours or days on the surface to rest with their calves near the shore.

 We need your signature, your support.
 Every day we grow stronger building a community that respects the ocean and life.